erleonard/aro/docs/01_deploy_aro/01_deploy_aro.md

 ![architecture](../../images/aro-architecture.png)

 ## Objectives
-In this section you will deploy Azure Red Hat OpenShift 4.

-## Instructions

 In this section, you will:
 - Deploy Azure Red Hat OpenShift using the Azure CLI
 - Access the OpenShift Web Console